 Tracked Prescriptions for Controlled Substances

 The Alberta Tracked Prescription Program (TPP, tppalberta.ca, formerly known the "triplicate prescription program") monitors use of prescription drugs prone to abuse.
 It does this by ensuring that such prescriptions are recorded using prescription pads with security features and copies.
 Normally, prescribers are required to keep a (paper) copy of the prescription.
+Please note that the new Connect Care eFax workflow cannot be used for prescriptions for drugs classified as Type 1 under the TPP; these prescriptions still require the use of a paper TPP secure prescription form.

 Permission from TPP is obtained for Connect Care prescribers to order the controlled substance in Connect Care, produce a handwritten prescription on official TPP prescription pads, add the TPP identification number to the Connect Care record (comments section of Connect Care order), provide the primary handwritten prescription to the patient or pharmacist, and destroy any remaining paper copies of the prescription.